Date Posted: 30/07/2019

 Due to health and safety, (which is paramount in hosting a successful and safe event ) numbers are limited .

-There is a very strong likelihood that tickets will NOT be available on the gate .
+Tickets will NOT be available on the gate .

 All players announced are fit and available to play in both home and away teams .